 A General Role or a Specific Title

 The best example here is the "son of God" phrase.
 It is used more rarely than "son of man."
-Being a "son of God" is obviously a higher status title than "son of man."
+Being a "son of the God" is obviously a higher status title than "son of the man."
 However, Jesus does apply it to others.
-Most clearly, when challenged on using the term "son of God", he quotes in John 10:34 from Psa 82:6, where the psalm says, "Ye are gods; and all of you are children of the most High."
-So Jesus sees "son of God" as a general term describing all men.
+Most clearly, when challenged on using the term "son of the God," he quotes in John 10:34 from Psa 82:6, where the psalm says, "Ye are gods; and all of you are children of the most High."
+So Jesus sees "son of the God" as a general term describing all men.

 Jesus does connect the idea of "the son of the man" being that "son of God" in John 3:16.
 Though the actual phrase "son of the God" is not used, Jesus refers to God giving his "only" son or, most specifically, unique son.
 So, while there may be many children of God, there is by definition, only one unique "son of God."